 Madame Tussauds Las Vegas price

-Children below three years can visit Madame Tussauds Vegas for free with a paying adult.
+Children two years and below can visit Madame Tussauds Vegas for free with a paying adult.

 There are several combo tickets and deals that give you a good discount and pack some extra fun.